 Call your doctor right away if you experience sudden shortness of breath, yellowing of the skin or eyeballs, severe pain or pressure in your chest, sudden, severe headache, weakness or numbness in the arm or leg, persistent leg pain, or sudden partial or complete blindness.

 These side effects can sound scary, but keep in mind that they are very uncommon.
 Most women who use the birth control patch don’t experience harmful side effects.
 In fact, some experience positive side effects as a result of using the patch, such as a reduction in acne or PMS symptoms.
-The patch may even help to prevent serious health conditions like iron deficiency, breast or ovarian cysts, ectopic pregnancy, infections in the ovaries, fallopian tubes, and uterus, and endometrial and ovarian cancers.
+The patch may even help to prevent serious health conditions like breast or ovarian cysts and endometrial and ovarian cancers.

 Some medications can make the birth control patch less effective, including barbiturates, aprepitant, griseofulvin, bosentan, St. John’s Wort, certain combinations of HIV medicines, and certain seizure medications.
 Be sure to tell your doctor about any other medications or supplements you’re taking before receiving a prescription for the patch.